gl00mm/Blasphemous_PSVITA/README.md

-# Blapshemous port for PS VITA
+# Blasphemous port for PS VITA

 This repos contains patch you can apply on Blasphemous Steam data files in order to get the game running on PS VITA.
 **Please read carefully following sections before going on with the patching procedure**